rimstar.org Solar Energy

 So if you combine the two hydrogen atoms you get a helium atom plus some leftover energy.
 In this particular example, the leftover energy will be in the form of a very high energy photon.

 But didn't it take energy to pull the two hydrogen atoms together?
 The answer is yes, and in the case of the sun, this energy is provided by gravity.
 Wherever you have matter, then you have gravity.
 The more matter you have, the stronger the gravity.
 The sun has an enormous amount of matter and so the resulting gravity is also enormous.
-It is this gravitational energy that pulls the atoms together, fusing them into larger atoms.
+It is this gravitational energy that pulls the atoms together.
+But that alone doesn't fuse them.

 It's these energetic photons that arrive at the Earth and are converted by solar panels to electrical energy, by solar water and solar air heaters to heat energy, by heating large volumes of air to wind energy, and so on.
 All forms of energy on Earth came from the stars, of which our sun is one, although you may have to trace through a few steps of energy conversion to realize it.